 Now, with Justice Kennedy announcing his retirement, we have a chance to ensure these major victories remain intact and are not overturned.
 With your help, we can fight to ensure the appointment and confirmation of a consistent constitutional conservative to the Court who will respect the laws and Constitution of the United States.

-As we vigorously fight at the Supreme Court & on Capitol Hill, we need your support.
-Have your gift to defend the Constitution DOUBLED today.
+As we vigorously fight at the Supreme Court and on Capitol Hill to defend life & liberty, we need your support.
+Defend the Constitution today.
 Have your gift doubled through our Matching Challenge.

 Today the ACLJ filed a reply in support of our request that the Supreme Court hear an important free speech case, Keister v.
 Bell .
 At stake in the case is the freedom of people to speak on sidewalks along public streets.
 I wrote about this case when we filed our petition in early July.
 Since then,

 The ACLJ today filed a request that the Supreme Court hear an important free speech case, Keister v.
 Bell .
 At stake in the case is the freedom of people to speak on sidewalks along public streets.
 "What?" you say.
 "I thought Americans already had the right to speak freely on public sidewalks."
 So...